ACROPOLIS BOYS’ SCHOOL

 By the time the ambulance had rushed guides 2 and 3 to hospital and the rescue services brought Mr Potts safely down to earth, there was no alternative but to abandon the expedition.

 P. S. I have to say that Pythagoras I attitude during this episode was very disappointing.

-as the guide dangles tie tangled is equal to the sum of the glares on the other
+All the more upsetting, therefore that your son Pythagoras should choose that moment to announce in a very loud voice, ‘The glare on the high Potts in trews as the guide dangles tie tangled is equal to the sum of the glares on the other two guides.’